cdoremus/deno-blog/posts/Processing_CSV_files_with_Deno.2022-09-20.md

     ) as User[];
 }
 ```
-The second argument of `parse` contains an options argument with `skipFirstRow` and `columns` keys.
+The second argument of `parse` contains an options argument which is an object with `skipFirstRow` and `columns` keys.
 The `skipFirstRow` key indicates if you should skip the first row which contains the column names (`false` by default).
 This (`skipfirstRow`) needs to be set to `true` if you set `headers` to `true` in the `stringify` call.
 The `columns` key is an ordered array of column headers.
 You need to make sure that the `columns` order corresponds to the order of data in each CSV row.

 The `columns` values will be used as the keys for the objects being created from the CSV data.
 Otherwise, you will just get an array of string arrays containing the CSV data, so if you want the original object recreated, then `columns` needs to be used in your `parse` call.

+See `read_data.ts` in the blog source code repo for more details.

 ## Working with large data sets

 ### Writing the data set
 When a large amount of data is needed to be processed, it cannot be done in a single operation due to memory constraints.
 In that case, the `Deno.open` function can be used.
 That function takes two arguments.
 The first is the absolute or relative file path while the second is an object with `read`, `write`, `append`, `create` and `createNew` keys.
-The other `Deno.open` keys (`truncate` and `mode`) are not relevant here.
+The other `Deno.open` keys, `truncate` and `mode`, are not relevant here.

 We will be using the JSONPlaceholder post API here:
 ```ts